Hackney Wick F.C.: History

 Bari Football Club was established in 1995 and played in the South Essex Football League until 1998.
 After leaving, the club joined Division One of the Asian League.
 In 2011–12 the club won the Essex Corinthian Sunday Football League.
 They then successfully applied to join the Essex Senior League, adopting the name London Bari.
 In the club's first season in the league, they finished tenth.
 The following season saw them finish bottom of the league.

 In 2017 the club merged with Middlesex County League club Hackney Wick, which had been founded in 2015 and played at Mabley Green in Hackney.
 The merged club took the Hackney Wick name and London Bari's place in the Essex Senior League.
 In 2017–18 they finished bottom of the Essex Senior League and were relegated to the new Division One South of the Eastern Counties League.

-In 2024–25 Hackney Wick won the League Cup with a 2–1 win over Harlow Town in final.
+In 2024–25 Hackney Wick won the League Cup with a 2–1 win over Harlow Town in the final.
 They were also runners-up in Division One South, qualifying for the promotion play-offs.
 After beating Hutton 4–1 in the semi-finals, they defeated Rayleigh Town 2–0 in the final to earn promotion to the Essex Senior League.